 Stretching: Around week three, I realized I was focusing WAY TOO MUCH on strengthening and really needed to make sure I was stretching.
 Scar tissue can cause lots of issues.
 I see lots of low back pain in my patients and athletes and sometimes an old abdominal scar is part of the problem and needs to be addressed.
 I was also noticing that if I was seated for any amount of time I was feeling more and more stiff around my incision when I stood up.
 There is a very fine line between strengthening and stretching and I was moving way too far in one direction.
 I added abdominal stretching to my daily routine and noticed benefits right away.
 It will be a focus of mine indefinitely now.

-At week 8, I still have some internal sutures that are irritating, but externally, my incision feels pretty okay.
+At week 8, I still had some internal sutures that are irritating, but externally, my incision felt pretty okay.

 Sleep: I'm a good sleeper.
 I did have a tough time sleeping a few nights when I first got home.
 I thought for sure sleeping would be easy.
 It was partially from having a hard time moving or finding a comfortable position.
 It could also have been from detoxing the medications I had been on.
 It could also have been from doing so much less than I normally do, so I just wasn't as tired at night.
 Since I was off work, I was able to sleep as necessary.
 I took less naps than I anticipated.
 I went to bed around 10:00 (like always) and often woke up around 8:00.
 This is typical for me.
 I didn't seem to need more sleep than I normally do which I was a bit surprised by.

-By 8 weeks post op, I feel fully functional.
-That't not to say that I'm not uncomfortable sometimes - mostly due to my (extremely) slow dissolving sutures.
-But, I'm running every day, lifting weights (though not nearly as strong as I once was) and working as much as I need to.
+By 8 weeks post op, I felt fully functional.
+That't not to say that I'm wasn't uncomfortable sometimes - mostly due to my (extremely) slow dissolving sutures.
+But, I was able to run every day, lift weights (though I was not nearly as strong as I once was) and working as much as I need to.